Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it renders a live stick-figure skeleton from full-body pose tracking, with specific verb and resource.
-It also distinguishes itself from the sibling tool create_body_reactive, which is for glowing dots/trails instead.
+The description clearly states the tool renders a live stick-figure skeleton from full-body pose tracking, specifying 33 landmarks, glowing lines, and the visual output.
+It distinguishes itself from the sibling `create_body_reactive` by contrasting the stick-figure vs. glowing dots/trails.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.